iotaledger/iota.rs/docs/libraries/python/examples.md

 * `IndexationPayload`: payload that enables addition of an index to the encapsulating message, as well as some arbitrary data.
 The given index can be later used to search the message(s)

 ### Unspent Transaction Output (UTXO)
-Originally IOTA used an `account-based model` for tracking individual iota tokens: _each IOTA address holds a number of tokens and aggregated number of tokens from all iota addresses is equal to total supply._
+Originally, the IOTA used an `account-based model` for tracking individual iota tokens: _each IOTA address holds a number of tokens and aggregated number of tokens from all iota addresses is equal to total supply._

 In contrary, IOTA 1.5 uses `unspent transaction output` model, so called `UTXO`.
 It is based on an idea to track unspent amount of tokens via data structure called `output`.